kdelwat/beets-ui/README.md

 ## For users

 Beets UI is a simple client-side webapp.
-When you first use it, you will be asked to provide the URL of a running instance of the Beets web API.
+When you first use it, you will be asked to provide the URL of a running instance of the Beets web API, which you need to host yourself.

+You can access this webapp at [beets-ui.cadel.me](http://beets-ui.cadel.me/).

-### Tips
+### Tips for hosting the API

 To enable the Beets web API on the default port, use this Beets config: